-Although there is uncertainty regarding the spatial and temporal distribution of benthic (faunal) resources and periods during which they might be especially vulnerable to disturbance, Empire's surveys of benthic resources and other broad-scale studies (Battista et al. 2019; NYSERDA 2017; Guida et al. 2017; NEFMC 2017; MAFMC 2016, 2017) provided a suitable basis for generally predicting the species, abundances, and distributions of benthic resources within the geographic analysis area.
+Although there is uncertainty regarding the spatial and temporal distribution of benthic (faunal) resources and periods during which they might be especially vulnerable to disturbance, Ocean Wind's surveys of benthic resources and other broad-scale studies (Guida et al. 2017; Inspire 2021) provided a suitable basis for generally predicting the species, abundances, and distributions of benthic resources within the geographic analysis area.
 Uncertainty also exists regarding the impact of some IPFs on benthic resources.
-For example, specific stimulus-response related to acoustics and EMF is not well studied, although there is some emerging information from benthic monitoring at European wind facilities and the Block Island Wind Farm in the United States that has begun to provide some new information to support a better understanding of the impacts.
-Further studies on the effects of underwater noise and EMF and the species-specific responses to these factors are needed, however, before a well-informed understanding can be achieved.
-Similarly, specific secondary impacts, such as changes in diets throughout the food web resulting from habitat modification and synergistic behavioral impacts from multiple IPFs, are not fully known.
+For example, specific stimulus-response related to acoustics and EMF is not well studied, although there is some emerging information from benthic monitoring at European wind facilities and the Block Island Wind Farm in the United States that allows for a broad understanding of the impacts.
+Similarly, specific secondary impacts, such as changes in diets throughout the food chain resulting from habitat modification and synergistic behavioral impacts from multiple IPFs, are not fully known.
 Again, results of benthic monitoring at European wind facilities and the Block Island Wind Farm in the United States provide general knowledge of the overall impacts of these IPFs combined, if not individually.
-Therefore, the analysis provided in this EIS, which is based on those results, is supported by the best available science, despite the fact that additional study would provide greater understanding to more fully support sound scientific judgments and informed decision-making related to the overall impacts of these factors on benthic resources.
+Therefore, the analysis provided in this EIS is sufficient to support sound scientific judgments and informed decision-making related to the overall impacts.
 For these reasons, BOEM does not believe that there is incomplete or unavailable information on benthic resources that is essential to a reasoned choice among alternatives.